List of capitals in the United States: California Republic

 Before being annexed by the United States in 1848 (following the Mexican–American War), a small portion of north-central California declared itself the California Republic, in an act of independence from Mexico, in 1846 (see Bear Flag Revolt).
-The republic only existed a month before it disbanded itself, to join the advancing American army and therefore became part of the United States.
+The republic only existed a month before it disbanded itself to join the advancing American army; its claimed territory later became part of the United States as a result of the Mexican Cession.

 The very short-lived California Republic was never recognized by the United States, Mexico or any other nation.
 The flag, featuring a silhouette of a California grizzly bear, a star, and the words "California Republic", became known as the Bear Flag and was later the basis for the official state flag of California.

 There was one de facto capital of the California Republic: